-A number of international brands and franchise corporations are represented in Belarus, the majority of which are clothing brands and fast food restaurant chains.89 Among the renowned global restaurant chains operating in Belarus
+A number of international brands and franchise corporations are represented in Belarus, the majority of which are clothing brands and fast food restaurant chains.
+Among the renowned global restaurant chains operating in Belarus

-The number of mobile phone users in Belarus is 11.6 million, or 1226 per 1000 persons (which means that many people use services of several mobile operators).92 The coverage area of mobile telephone service is 98.2%.
-The percentage of the population using mobile service of LTE standard (a standard for wireless broadband
+The number of mobile phone users in Belarus is 11.6 million, or 1226 per 1000 persons (which means that many people use services of several mobile operators).
+The coverage area of mobile telephone service is 98.2%.
+The percentage of the population using mobile service of LTE standard (a standard for wireless broadband communication for mobile devices and data terminals) is 75.7%.93

-According to the Connected Consumer Survey by Google, 58.7% of Belarusians use smartphones: in the under-25 age group the percentage of smartphone users reaches 92.9%, while in the age group of 25-34 years it reaches 86.3%.94
+According to the Connected Consumer Survey by Google, 58.7% of Belarusians use smartphones: in the under-25 age group the percentage of smartphone users reaches 92.9%, while in the age group of 25-34 years it reaches 86.3%.